robharper/galactic/README.md

 ## Building

+Galactic uses ES6 modules and CoffeeScript.
+Grunt is used to transpile the code, convert to JS, and produce various forms of the library.
+To build:

     npm install
     grunt

-  AMD, CJS, and standalone formats will be created in `dist/`
+  AMD, CJS, and standalone (using Browserify) formats will be created in `dist/`

 ## To Do